 Toothaches are usually the result of bacteria in the mouth and its reaction to sugar or starch.
 They can vary greatly, from mild soreness around your jaws to unbearable pain in your teeth.
 This may be caused by cavities, gum disease or an exposed tooth root.
-As bacteria continue to break down sugars, plaque is formed, which is primarily filled with acids.
+As bacteria continue to break down sugars, the plaque is formed, which is primarily filled with acids.
 If not checked, it can further form tartar that cannot be brushed away.
 These acids eat their way from the tooth enamel, to the pulp and eventually reach the root.
 It is necessary to prevent the spread of this infection by visiting a dentist who will identify the cause and reverse it before it is too late.
 However, these home remedies will ease the pain before you reach your dentist.

 1. Saltwater Rinse.